secretstartups/handbook/content/handbook/company/structure.md

 #### Board Members

-[Board Members](/job-families/board-of-directors/board_member/) serve on the GitLab board and participate in board meetings and board committees, as well as other responsibilities.
+[Board Members]({{< ref "/job-families/board-of-directors/board_member" >}}) serve on the GitLab board and participate in board meetings and board committees, as well as other responsibilities.

 ## CEO Skips

-You may occassionally hear of the E-Group hosting an "CEO Skips" call or meeting.
+You may occasionally hear of the E-Group hosting an "CEO Skips" call or meeting.
 The CEO Skips group is made up of anyone who reports directly to the e-group.
 It also includes People Business Partners, Chief of Staffs, and internal communications.
 It is made up of some ICs, some managers, some directors, and some senior leaders.